Reserved .UK Rights FAQS

 If I haven’t taken up the corresponding .uk domain, what happens to my existing third-level registration, e.g. my .co.uk domain?

-Your existing domain is unaffected and will continue as usual.
+Your existing domain remains active and will continue to operate as usual.
 Remember to continue to renew your registration at each renewal anniversary.

 I don’t have any rights but there is a .uk domain that was reserved for someone else I would like to register.
 When will all the previously reserved domains for which the right to register has NOT been taken up become available?

-Starting from 1 July 2019, any previously reserved .uk domains that have not been registered were made available on a first-come, first served basis, in a two stage process:
+Starting from 1 July 2019, we released any previously reserved .uk domains that no one had registered.
+Making them available on a first-come, first-served basis through a two-stage process:

 Stage One – now completed